 - Payouts and Commission Management

-Managing the business of multiple Franchise outlets can be a daunting task.
+Managing the business of multiple Franchise Restaurants can be a daunting task.
 Thus, using Franchise Management software helps to resolve multiple of such tasks.
 Ask how to make use of a centralized POS to control multiple Franchise Outlets here.
 It is important to define clear guidelines and processes for the Franchises.

 3. Trademark and Logo Registration

 When you franchise your restaurant, you give someone the right to use “Your” logo and trademark.
 Hence, registering your Brand’s logo and acquiring a trademark is one of the most important, yet often most ignored step of franchising your restaurant.
 Registering for a trademark becomes essential when you begin to think of Franchise Restaurants.

 In order to protect your Intellectual Property, Franchisor should get everything registered, in order to protect from a fraudulent Franchise party.

 4. Cost Estimation